getml/getml-relbench/README.md

 2. **Open a Draft PR:**
    * Create a [Draft Pull Request](https://github.com/getml/getml-relbench/compare) on the [getML relbench](https://github.com/getml/getml-relbench) GitHub repository.
    * Title it: `[dataset-name]-[taskname]` (e.g., `rel-amazon-user-churn`).
    * This reserves the task for you.
-No one else can claim it while your Draft PR is open.
+No one else can claim it while you are actively working on your open Draft PR.
 3. **Build a Predictor that Uses FastProp:**
    * Develop your solution, using **[getML FastProp](https://getml.com/latest/reference/feature_learning/fastprop/)** for feature engineering.
    * Document your code, pipeline, and reasoning clearly in the notebook.
-   * We highly encourage you to use a regression or classification model of your choice on top of the generated features.
+   * We encourage you to use a regression or classification model of your choice on top of the getML-generated features.
 4. **Stay Active:**
    * Push updates to your PR on a rolling basis.
    * If there's no activity for 5 days, we might close the Draft PR to free up the task for others.